Photosynq/PhotosynQ-Documentation/docs/instruments/caliq.md

 :::

 ::: danger
-Do not submerge in water, do not use solvents or detergents and do not use abrasive or rough cloths to clean light sources plastic window.
+Do not submerge in water, do not use solvents or detergents, and do not use abrasive or rough cloths to clean light sources plastic window.
 :::

 ### USB-C Port